Different Types of Pool Finishes

 Another type of aggregate finish is the exposed aggregate.
 Similar to polished aggregate, exposed aggregate is carefully hand applied in the pool shell.
 However, once the finish has been set, it is power washed with water and muriatic mixture while still wet.
 The mixture will clear away the top coat of the finish exposing beautiful coloured pebbles or glass beads in it.
 Depending on your style, you can choose different colours and textures.
 Pebble finishes make a pool look more natural like that of a lagoon, while the glass bead finishes provide an elegant look by reflecting the sunlight and giving off a 3D effect to the pool.

-Tile finishes are the most expensive type of pool finish but are also known to be the most durable.
-They take the longest time to install and have the longest years of life.
+Tile finishes are a more expensive pool finish but are also known to be the most durable.
+They take the longest time to install and have the longest lifespan.
 If properly placed and maintained, the tiles will not need to be replaced.
-When it comes to appearance, the glossy characteristic of the tiles enhances the reflective capacity of the water making the pool more elegant looking.
+When it comes to appearance, the glossy characteristic of the tiles enhances the reflective capacity of the water making the pool appear more elegant.

 Tile finishes include ceramic, porcelain, stone, and glass tiles.
 Out of these, the ceramic and porcelain tiles are the most common and the least expensive finish.
 You can also bring out our artsy style by painting the tiles to match the theme of your pool.
 When it comes to matching a landscape, stone tile finishes are more common.
 Granites, limestones, marbles, and slates are used to finish natural pools.
 To achieve a shimmering bright pool, glass tile finishes are often used.
 Glass tiles can reproduce and magnify the effect of light on the water.
 They are also easy to maintain as they do not crack, stain, or erode.

-Burleigh Pools offers an array of designs that can help you achieve your dream pool.
-Our client’s style is our utmost priority; hence, we have a free consultation to ensure that we can provide your needs.
-Aside from the design, we take high consideration of the quality of our pools.
+Burleigh Pools are award winning pool builders on the Gold Coast and have a wide range of pool designs to help you enhance your property with a swimming pool.
+Our client’s style is our utmost priority; hence, we have a free consultation to ensure that we can cater to your needs.
+Aside from the design, we consider the quality of our pools to be of utmost importance.
 Call 07 5576 0500 to request a consultation.Back To Articles